Watch Scott Jennings Slap Down This Shoddy Talking Point About the Spending Bill

 Advertisement

-More than a week after the storm hit, North and South Carolina states continue to be isolated with hundreds being without power and lousy service, making it difficult to communicate outside of their community.
+More than a week after the storm hit, North and South Carolina states continue to be isolated, with hundreds without power and lousy service, making it difficult to communicate outside their community.

-Sue Riles, who lives in the tourist-friendly city, told the Associated Press that she longs for a hot shower, as the storm severely damaged water facilities— resulting in thousands of homes and businesses without running water.
+Sue Riles, who lives in the tourist-friendly city, told the Associated Press that she longs for a hot shower.
+The storm severely damaged water facilities, resulting in thousands of homes and businesses without running water.
 Officials said it “could be considered unprecedented” and that repairs could take weeks.

-An NBC News anchor asked a woman if she had any confidence in getting aid from the government, to which she said “No.”
+An NBC News anchor asked a woman if she had any confidence in getting government aid, to which she replied, “No.”

-At the same time, residents lack faith President Joe Biden and Vice President Kamala Harris will respond the way a normal pro-America administration should.
+At the same time, residents lack faith that President Joe Biden and Vice President Kamala Harris will respond as a normal pro-America administration should.

 Biden made a quick pit stop in Asheville on his way to Raleigh.